 Goosebumps.
 If I were to describe one film with the word “perfect,” it’d be Carol—literally everything about it is perfect.
 But before I get into it, let me ask this: If you don’t want to watch this film because of its same-sex nature, why?
 The main point of art is to experience different perspectives.
 And if it makes you uncomfortable, then shouldn’t you be disturbed by watching people die in films?
 Shouldn’t the fact that Michelangelo’s David has a penis deter you from seeing the greatest work of art ever made?
 There’s also only one (brief) graphic scene in Carol, and I hope it doesn’t cause you to miss out.

-I’m not a member of the LGBTQ community (though I highly support it).
-I’m not a “romantic.”
-I’m also not a fan of 99% of romance films.
-And yet, just the way Rooney Mara and Cate Blanchett look at each other gives me the feels.
+I am far from a “romantic,” nor do I watch many romance films—and yet, just the way Rooney Mara and Cate Blanchett look at each other gives me the feels.
 It’s like you can reach out and touch the tension that slowly builds, eventually boiling, from the moment they meet to the final scene (which would be an amazing avant-garde short film on its own).
-It never fades—but always grows.
-I have never seen an acting duo as good as this one.
+The quality of the acting is simply astonishing.
+I’ve never seen a duo this good.

 Like, when we discover aliens, we should send them Carol as a description of human love.
 And this film is a paradigm achievement in many, many more ways too.
 Its directing.
 Its cinematography.
 Its color palette & color grading.
 Its set (which really makes you feel like you’re in 1950’s New York).
 Its score.
 And even its beautiful costume design (which compliments such beautiful and talented actresses).
 By the way, it is the most critically acclaimed romance film since Casablanca as per Metacritic (Rotten Tomatoes’s superior).
 It even got a 10-minute standing ovation at the Cannes Festival.
 All in all, to watch Carol is to be intoxicated by cinematic heaven.